-While crafting his thesis project, Craddolph envisioned an interactive, virtual film festival and a universally-accessible forum where filmmakers from across the globe could showcase their films and vote on a winner.
-This idea translated into Haydenfilms LLC, which launched the first Haydenfilms Online Film Festival in 2004.
-Out of over 250 entries, Quinn Saunders emerged with the grand prize of $10,000 for his film Fortunate Son.
-The 1.0 Online Film Festival was followed with the Haydenfilms 2.0, 3.0, and 4.0 Online Festivals, with 5.0 coming in early 2013.
+While crafting his thesis project, Craddolph envisioned an interactive, virtual film festival and a universally accessible forum where filmmakers from across the globe could showcase their films and vote on a winner.
+This idea translated into Haydenfilms LLC, which launched the first Haydenfilms Online Film Festival in 2004 with an annual $10,000 grand prize.

-Drawing from one of his greatest influences, George Lucas, Craddolph believes filmmakers have a tremendous responsibility for the message communicated in their works.
-Craddolph hopes HFI will help enable beginning and veteran filmmakers alike to share their stories globally by providing a platform available to all filmmakers, not controlled by commercial projects only, but innovative ones as well.
+Drawing from one of his most significant influences, George Lucas, Craddolph believes filmmakers have a tremendous responsibility for the message communicated in their works.
+HFI helps enable beginning and veteran filmmakers alike in sharing their stories globally by providing a platform available to all filmmakers not controlled by commercial projects only, but innovative ones as well.

-Award-winning director, screenwriter and lyricist, Michael D. Attardi, Sr. was born in Long Branch, New Jersey, where he excelled both on the athletic field and in the classroom.
-Michael was accepted as an exceptional student to the Westminster Choir College in Princeton, New Jersey where he received the Philip Turner creative award in music.
-Composing Big Band/Swing music at the age of 17, he completed 18 big-band arrangements, which were orchestrated at Monmouth University in 1985.
+Award-winning Director, Screenwriter, and Lyricist, Michael D. Attardi, Sr. was born in Long Branch, New Jersey, where he excelled on the athletic field as well as in the classroom.
+Michael was accepted as a gifted student to the Westminster Choir College in Princeton, New Jersey where he won the Philip Turner creative award in music.
+Composing Big Band/Swing music at the age of 17, he completed 18 Big-Band arrangements, which were orchestrated at Monmouth University in 1985.

-Fascinated with the animated works of Walt Disney, Michael has worked with former Disney animators while also taking courses at the Disney Institute in Orlando, Florida.
-Michael wrote his first musical animation in 1999, and this inspiration guided him to write several musical screenplays and soundtracks.
+Michael was fascinated with the animated works of Walt Disney.
+Since 1997, he has worked with former Disney animators while taking courses at the Disney Institute in Orlando, Florida.
+Michael wrote his first musical animation in 1999.
+This inspiration guided him to write several musical screenplays and soundtracks.

-Recently, Michael finished his short animated musical comedy film, starring Jim Belushi and Tim Curry, called “Once Upon a Christmas Village,” which won the Grand Jury awards at the Festival De Cannes, France, South Africa, Florence, Boston, Hollywood, Las Vegas, Houston, Swansea, Wales, Washington, D.C., Hollyshorts, Action/Cut Competition, Garden State, Delray Beach and First Glance Philly.
-He also won 24 Telly Awards, six Accolade Awards, six Aurora Awards, and seven Davey Awards.
-The film qualified for the Academy Awards within the Short Animated Film Category and has shattered all-time festival award wins with an astounding 96 awards.
+Recently, Michael finished his short animated musical comedy film, starring Jim Belushi and Tim Curry called “Once Upon a Christmas Village” which won the Grand Jury awards at the Festival De Cannes, France, South Africa, Florence, Boston, Hollywood, Las Vegas, Houston, Swansea, Wales, Washington, D.C., Hollyshorts, Action/Cut Competition, Garden State, Delray Beach, and First Glance Philly.
+He also won eleven Telly Awards, four Accolade Awards, six Aurora Awards, and seven Davey Awards.
+The film had qualified for the Academy Awards for Short Animated Film Category and has shattered the all-time festival award wins with 96 awards.

 Having been involved with Haydenfilms since early 2004, Damon brings to the table a wealth of knowledge and passion for projects underwritten by Haydenfilms, as well as providing creative direction for technologies and social growth.